Tutorial on PMU and Time Series Data Analysis

 Abstract: This tutorial is designed to train researchers and practitioners on data analysis methods and applications for synchrophasor and point on wave data.
 The course is divided into three sections, covering (1) fundamentals of synchrophasor measurement, (2) data analysis tools and techniques, and (3) practical applications in industry.
 The course will help attendees put concepts from power engineering and data science into practice to establish efficient workflows for analyzing and visualizing time series data at scale.

 The first part of the course describes foundational concepts for phasor measurement units (PMUs) and synchrophasors.
-This portion of the course covers concepts from physics and power engineering to provide intuition about how PMU measurements relate to physical phenomena on the grid.
-It will also cover methods for calculating phase angle and frequency from measurement data.
-This will offer a quick refresher of relevant concepts for attendees familiar with power engineering, and provides a brief introduction for attendees who are new to the field.
+This portion will cover concepts from physics and power engineering to provide intuition about how PMU measurements relate to physical phenomena on the grid.
+We’ll offer a quick refresher of relevant concepts for attendees familiar with power engineering and PMU data, and provide a brief introduction for attendees who are new to the field.

 Name and title of the organizer: Laurel Dunn, PhD